calmm-js/baret/README.md

     are pushed through observables.
 An update to a deeply nested VDOM element can be an O(1) operation.

-Using Karet couldn't be simpler.
+Using Baret couldn't be simpler.
 You just `import React from "karet"` and you are good to go.

 [![npm version](https://badge.fury.io/js/karet.svg)](http://badge.fury.io/js/karet)